Version: 1.0

 • batch_credential_issuance is RECOMMENDED for privacy relevant use-cases.

-• display is RECOMMEND to properly display issuer information to wallets
+• display is RECOMMENDED to properly display issuer information to Wallets

-• uri MUST be a Data-URL (data URI schema) with MIME-type (media type) image/jpeg or image/png and be base64 encoded.
-This means the uri must begin with data:image/png;base64 or data:image/jpeg;base64
+• uri MUST be a Data-URL (data URI schema) with MIME type image/jpeg or image/png and be base64 encoded.
+This means the uri MUST begin with data:image/png;base64 or data:image/jpeg;base64.

 • cryptographic_binding_methods_supported MUST be jwk as only JWK format for holder bindings are supported.